Chinnagottigallu mandal: Administration

 Chinnagottigallu mandal is a part of Tirupati revenue division.
 Its headquarters are located at Chinnagottigallu.
 As of 2011 census, the mandal comprises the following 10 villages:

 Politics

 Chinnagottigallu mandal is one of the 7 mandals under Chandragiri Assembly constituency, which in turn is a part of Chittoor Lok Sabha constituency of Andhra Pradesh.
 As of 1 January 2018, the mandal had 18,592 eligible voters with 9,179 male voters and 9,412 female voters.
-Chevireddy Bhaskar Reddy is representing the Chandragiri constituency as the Member of the Legislative Assembly (MLA) in Andhra Pradesh Legislative Assembly, and N. Reddeppa is representing the Chittoor constituency as the Member of Parliament (MP) in Lok Sabha.
+Pulivarthi Venkata Mani Prasad is representing the Chandragiri constituency as the Member of the Legislative Assembly (MLA) in Andhra Pradesh Legislative Assembly, and Daggumalla Prasada Rao is representing the Chittoor constituency as the Member of Parliament (MP) in Lok Sabha.